 A company called Canauxrama runs cruises up and down the Canal Saint-Martin.
 Currently (as of 2017) they offer morning and afternoon cruises in both directions, leaving either from the Bassin de la Villette (13, Quai de la Loire) or from Port de l’Arsenal (near Place de la Bastille).
 In addition, they now offer an “Atmosphère” cruise, with a live singing (old Parisian chansons, of course) and commentary.

-Back in 2012 I took a morning cruise, leaving at 9:45 a.m. from the Bassin de la Villette, because I was staying in that district at the Hôtel Abricotel.
+Back in 2012 I took a morning cruise, leaving at 9:45 a.m. from the Bassin de la Villette in the 19th arrondissement, because I was staying in that district at the Hôtel Abricotel.
 Our boat was called the Marcel Carné, named after the French film director (1906-1996) who popularized the Canal Saint-Martin through his film Hôtel du Nord in 1938.

 After leaving the dock we first went upstream through the Bassin de la Villette (first photo) and a short ways into the Canal de l’Ourcq, through the Parc de la Villette and past the Cité des Sciences et de l’Industrie and the Cité de la Musique.
 At the city limits we turned around and went back the way we had come.